alfonsosaera/RNAseq/README.md

 Automate the analysis
 =====================

 The whole analysis can be performed by running sequentially the scripts provided in the `script` folder.
-In addition of running the whole analysis for all the samples automatically (`mergeBAM_ESR1.sh` and `run_macs_ESR1.sh` must be adapted manually according to the experimental design) the bash scripts will also measure and display the execution time of all the steps.
+In addition of running the whole analysis for all the samples automatically (`DEG_GO.r` must be adapted manually according to the experimental design) the bash scripts will also measure and display the execution time of all the steps.

 1. Create a folder for the whole analysis, e.g. `RNAseq`, and another inside called `fastq` to store the FASTQ files.
 2. Copy the `SRR_Acc_List.txt` file and the `fastq-dump_SRRlist.sh` bash script to the `RNAseq/fastq` folder and the remaining scripts to the `RNAseq` folder.